wesbos/React-For-Beginners-Starter-Files/readme.md

 * Webpack currently can't handle folder/file names that contain parentheses.
 * Webpack also has problems running inside folders for Dropbox/Google Drive type services.
 Git is recommended for keeping your files in sync across multiple computers.

+#### :question: I get `permission_denied` warnings in my console when setting up Firebase

+Be sure to select "Realtime database" as as your database type inside Firebase.
+If you created your database as a Cloud Firestore type, you can change it in the Database tab.

 ## Changes In the 2018 RE-Record

 In March 2018 I re-recorded this course.
 Here are the things that I've updated.